International relations (1648–1814): Europe: 1648–1721

 The European political scene changed in the late 17th century.
 Warfare was still a more powerful influence than demography, economics or diplomacy, so the major changes resulted from a series of large wars.
 At first France, with the largest population, a well-developed economy, and a good navy, was predominant.
 It lost part of its preeminence in stages during a series of major wars: the Nine Years' War, the War of the Spanish Succession, the Turkish wars of 1683–1699 and 1714–1718, and the Great Northern War.
 Europe was largely regionalized, with wars fought either in the West, the North, or the Southeast.
 By 1700, there were four major states, England, France, Russia, and the Habsburg Monarchy (also called Austria or the Holy Roman Empire).
 Prussia was emerging primarily because of its aggressive leadership and its advances in the military arts.
 Spain, Portugal, the Netherlands, Poland, Venice, Sweden, and the Ottoman Empire were declining powers after losses in a series of wars.
-In 1659, the Treaty of the Pyrenees marked Spain's submission to France.
+In 1659, the Treaty of the Pyrenees marked the end of the Franco-Spanish war.
 The major powers each developed sophisticated diplomatic, military, and financial systems at the national level, with a striking fall-off of the autonomy of regional aristocrats.
 England, although wracked by an intense civil war, managed to gain strength internationally.
 Its Royal Navy reigned supreme on the oceans after a series of wars with the Netherlands.
 As an island nation secure from invasion, it could keep its army small, and invest in subsidies to support the armies of smaller countries to maintain its alliances.
 Its policy was to use diplomacy and enter wars on the weaker side so as to maintain a balance of power, and to thwart the danger of France maintaining its preeminence.